factorymedia/standards/coding-styles/html/README.md

 + `title`, `alt`
 + `role`, `aria-*`

 Classes make for great reusable components, so they come first.
-Ids are more specific and should be used sparingly (e.g., for in-page bookmarks), so they come second.
+IDs are more specific and should be used sparingly (e.g., for in-page bookmarks), so they come second.

 ```html
 <a class="c-modal ..." id="..." data-toggle="modal" href="#">